mattiacoll/m-utils/api.md

 <dd><p>Shorthand for <code>element.classList.remove</code>, works with multiple nodes</p>
 </dd>
 <dt><a href="#hasClass">hasClass(el, ...classes)</a> ⇒ <code>Boolean</code></dt>
-<dd><p>Checks if an element has a class or not
+<dd><p>Checks if an element has a class or not.
-// TODO: check for multiple classes of multiple elements</p>
+If multiple elements are passed the result is true only if all the elements have all the specified classes.</p>
 </dd>
 <dt><a href="#addEvent">addEvent(el, ev, fn, [opts])</a></dt>
 <dd><p>Shorthand for <code>element.addEventListener</code></p>